henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-sensors for autonomous vehicles.md

 Reference page of sensor characteristics.

-I found it inevitably that we need to talk about sensor characteristics when discussing sensor fusion.
-So all discussion about sensors should go here for organizing them.
+Inevitably, we need to talk about sensor characteristics when discussing about sensor fusion.
+I don't want to repeat them too much when I am writing posts about sensor fusion.
+And it would be interesting to see how people think of sensors generally.
+So all discussion about sensors will go here.

 ---